umarali/OffscreenCanvas-Demo/README.md

-# OffscreenCanvas Demo
+# OffscreenCanvas Demo with Fallback

-This project demonstrates the use of `OffscreenCanvas` to maintain animation when the browser tab is inactive.
+This project demonstrates the use of `OffscreenCanvas` to maintain animation when the browser tab is inactive, with a fallback for browsers that do not support `OffscreenCanvas`.

 ## Setup